 Before you click

-Before you click, send the suspicious message to Emily.
+Before you click, send the suspicious message to Lumaneta.

 Urgent messages are designed to make you move fast.
-Lumaneta gives you a slower, safer path: pause, check the source, and ask Emily before clicking anything risky.
+Lumaneta gives you a slower, safer path: pause, check the source, and ask Lumaneta before clicking anything risky.

 Who this helps